Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

+where the last inequality comes from the non-negativity of the loss $L$.
+The second term on the right-hand side, $L(\thetac; \sDflip)$, is likely to be small: $\sDflip$ comprises of points that originally had a high loss under $\thetac$ before their labels were flipped (which implies that their label-flipped versions are likely to have a lower loss), and we can choose $|\sDflip|$ to be small compared to $|\sDc|$.
+Thus, the average loss $L(\thetadecoy; \sDc)$ of the decoy parameters $\thetadecoy$ on the clean data $\sDc$ is not likely to be too much higher than $L(\thetac; \sDc)$, which is the best possible average loss on $\sDc$ within the model family.

+By varying the loss threshold $\gamma$ and number of repeats $r$ used in \refalg{decoy}, we obtain different candidates for $\thetadecoy$.
+As we will discuss next, finding an attack $\sDp$ for each candidate $\thetadecoy$ is fast, so we simply generate a set of candidate decoy parameters and try all of them, picking the $\thetadecoy$ that achieves the highest test loss.

-\subsection{Attacking with known $\thetadecoy$}
+\subsubsection{Attacking with known $\thetadecoy$}

-Assume for now that we have identified decoy parameters $\thetadecoy$ that we, as the attacker, would like the defender to learn.
-Our task is then to find poisoned data $\sDp$ such that $\sDp$ evades data sanitization and $\thetadecoy$ minimizes the overall training loss over both $\sDp$ and the clean data $\sDc$.
+For given decoy parameters $\thetadecoy$, the next step for the attacker is to find poisoned data $\sDp$ such that $\sDp$ evades data sanitization and $\thetadecoy$ minimizes the overall training loss over both $\sDp$ and the clean data $\sDc$.
 We can formulate this task as the following optimization problem:

-Since $\thetadecoy$ is pre-specified, we can rewrite this inner optimization as a simple equality.
+Since $\thetadecoy$ is pre-specified, we can rewrite the inner optimization as a simple equality.
 Specifically, if the loss $\ell$ is strictly convex and differentiable in $\theta$, we can rewrite the condition

 as the equivalent KKT optimality condition

 If the loss $\ell$ is not differentiable, e.g., the hinge loss, we can replace this with a similar subgradient condition.